stefanspringer1/SwiftHelloPython/README.md

 Use `find /usr/lib -name *libpython*.so` to search for an appropriate Python library on Linux.
 On macOS, an according library file has the `dylib` extension.

 You may not need to set this environment variable on macOS.
+But you might have to set "Enable Hardened Runtime" to "No" in the macOS settings when using a Python version installed by you.

 **To use a specific Python environment**, reference the Python library file inside the environment.